 Burke-Griffeth Residence Hall (commonly known as BG) has two designated floors – one for women and one for men.
 The floors are comprised of three designated halls for women and two halls for men which usually house freshmen and sophomore students.
 Each hall has a large community bathroom and each floor has a kitchen area, lounge, and laundry services.
 The cafeteria, coffee shop, and security services are located on the first floor of the BG building.

-Mom Richart offers 20 one-bedroom apartments which usually house upperclassmen students.
+Mom Richart offers 20 one-bedroom apartments.
 Each apartment has a full kitchen, bathroom, and living area.
 Apartment doors open to a common hallway.
 A parking lot and laundry room are conveniently located underneath the building.

-Burke Griffeth Hall*, Single occupancy room, 19 meals per week: $5,050 per semester
+Burke-Griffeth Hall*, Single occupancy room, 19 meals per week: $6,025 per semester

-Apartment **, Double occupancy room, 5 meals per week: $4,300 per semester
+Apartment/Townhouse **, Double occupancy room, 5 meals per week: $4,925 per semester

-Apartment**, Single occupancy room, 5 meals per week: $5,050 per semester
+Apartment/Townhouse**, Single occupancy room, 5 meals per week: $6,025 per semester

 *Includes triple room: The triple occupancy room is slightly larger in size.
 Single rooms are reserved for special circumstances and are based on availability.